twisterss/ArduinoLEDMatrixPong/README.md

 This library makes very easy to control the Sure Electronics 32x16 bi-color LED matrix using an Arduino.

 It works using a local buffer: draw all you want in the local buffer using the clear() and draw(x, y, color) functions.
-Once you are done, send only the parts which have changed to the screen using the function render().
+Once you are done, send only the parts which have changed to the screen using the render() function.

-A much more powerful, generic and complicated library to manage the HT1632C chip [is available here](https://github.com/gauravmm/HT1632-for-Arduino).
+A much more powerful, generic and complicated library to manage the LED matrix [is available here](http://code.google.com/p/ht1632c/) (with text, shapes and bitmaps support).
+An even more powerful one for HT1632C chips [is here](https://github.com/gauravmm/HT1632-for-Arduino).

 ### Installation